kubernetes-sigs/gateway-api/site-src/index.md

 ## Gateway API for Service Mesh (the [GAMMA initiative][gamma]) <a name="for-service-mesh"></a>

+!!! danger "Experimental in v0.8.0"

+    The [GAMMA initiative][gamma] work for supporting service mesh use cases is _experimental_ in v0.8.0.
+It is possible that it will change; we do not recommend it for production work at this point.

 Things are a bit different when using the Gateway API to manage a [service mesh][service-mesh].
 Since there will usually only be one mesh active in the cluster, the [Gateway] and [GatewayClass] resources are not used; instead,